DJrizzley/literature/novels/moby_dick.md

 naught in that brute but the deadliest ill.

-CHAPTER 42.
-The Whiteness of the Whale.
+# CHAPTER 42.
+The Whiteness of the Whale

 What the white whale was to Ahab, has been hinted; what, at times, he was to me, as yet remains unsaid.